Tips for Grilling Safely This Summer and Preventing Foodborne Illness From Ruining the Day

-With longer and warmer days upon us, many people across the country are firing up the grill for a cookout.
-If you're one of them, follow these tips to grill like a PRO and keep everyone safe from foodborne illness.
+The long and hot days of summer are now upon us, which means many people across the country are firing up their grills for a good old fashioned American cookout.
+But it's surprisingly easy to become seriously ill from food that becomes accidentally contaminated or that isn't cooked thoroughly.
+If you're grilling, follow these tips to grill like a pro a keep your guests safe from foodborne illness.

 P: Place the Thermometer

-Once you think your meat is done cooking, check the internal temperature by inserting a meat thermometer 1.5 to two inches deep into the thickest part.
+Once you think your meat is done cooking, check the internal temperature by inserting a meat thermometer 1.5 - 2 inches deep into the thickest part.
 Insert the thermometer from the side if the meat is thin, such as a hamburger patty or chicken breast.
 Make sure it reaches all the way to the center of the meat.